thephpleague/period/api/comparing.md

 $orig->compareDuration($other);   //return 0
 $orig->sameDurationAs($other);    //return true
 $orig->sameValueAs($other);       //return false
-//the duration between $orig and $other are equals but not the endpoints!!
+//the duration between $orig and $other are equals but not the datepoints!!
 ~~~

 ### Period::dateIntervalDiff(Period $period)